Crejak/GeoBettr/README.md

   - Stored in a file (maybe in a remote storage later)
   - See your score history (best score for a specific format, best time on a map, etc.)
+- Add a clock for unlimited games (round time + global time)